streetpea/chiaki-ng/docs/setup/controlling.md

     Of course, you could leave the right stick mapping on (so that it maps to both gyro and right joystick), if that is truly what you want.

-## Creating your Own Controller Profile
+## Standard Controller Mappings

-You can create your own controller profile by mapping the relevant buttons.
+You can create your own controller profile by mapping the relevant buttons in Steam or using the [controller mapper](#change-controller-mapping) to map your controller's button to the PlayStation controller buttons.
 The [special button mappings](#special-button-mappings-you-need-to-assign-these-yourself) (functions not assigned to the controller by default) [set these] and the [standard button mappings](#standard-button-mappings-these-directly-map-and-dont-need-to-be-specifically-set) (controls that directly map and are thus assigned by default) [no need to set these unless you prefer different mappings] are listed in tables below for your convenience.

 ### Special Button Mappings (You need to assign these yourself)